Experienced White Collar Criminal Defense Lawyers and Former Federal Prosecutors for White Collar Crimes

 Federal securities laws apply to investors, brokers, investment advisors, and financial firms engaged in domestic and international securities markets.
 From insider trading and front-running to selling unregistered securities and churning investors’ accounts in order to generate excess commissions, there are numerous crimes that can result in severe penalties under 18 U.S.C.
 Section 1348 and other federal securities laws.
 We provide vigorous defense for individuals and businesses in cases involving all types of alleged securities fraud violations.

-Federal White Collar Criminal Defense Lawyers: Answers to FAQs
+Federal TX White Collar Criminal Defense Attorneys: Answers to FAQs

-Q: What is the significance of an offense being labeled a 'white collar
+Q: What is the significance of an offense being labeled a 'white-collar' crime?

-In pure legal terms, there is no practical significance to a crime being labeled a “white collar” offense.
+In purely legal terms, there is no practical significance to a crime being labeled a “white collar” offense.
 The term “white collar” is used to generally describe federal offenses that are financially-motivated; and, at the federal level, that commonly (though not always) target federal funds or federally-insured institutions.
-Generally speaking, white collar offenses also typically carry substantial penalties even for a single offense.
-However, to make matters even worse – in many cases defendants will face numerous counts that can result in insurmountable financial liability and what effectively amounts to a life sentence.
+Generally speaking, white-collar offenses also typically carry substantial penalties even for a single offense.
+However, to make matters even worse in many cases defendants will face numerous counts that can result in insurmountable financial liability and what effectively amounts to a life sentence.

 - Lack of knowledge (i.e. lack of knowledge that funds were obtained through improper means in a money laundering case)